E-mail center

 • The sender, subject, and content look correct.

-• All dynamic placeholders are replaced with the expected values.
+• All placeholders are replaced with the expected values.

-• When you are satisfied, set the template to active so it is used by the system triggers.
+• When you are satisfied, set the template to active.

 Best practices